Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 The more such exposure, the more nutrients are required to repair the damage.

-This “always on” lifestyle requires more nutrients than ever.
+This “always on” lifestyle requires even more nutrients.

 In summary, we find ourselves in a pickle: